CQC We and I Statements

 MANCHESTER SPECIFIC INFORMATION

 Self-funders are adults who arrange and pay for their own care in full.
-This may be funded from their own financial arrangements, or another private source such as a family member.
+This may be funded from their own finances, or another private source such as a family member.
 It includes people who receive direct payments who can choose how to spend their payments to meet their care and support needs.